PalmieriClaudio/UnityMazeScripts/README.md

 -A pathfinding script to direct a character through the navigation of a maze (towards an exit or any point of interest)

-The script may or may not be optimized or finished
+The scripts may or may not be optimized or finished